boots-edu/textbook/source/text/5-composition-inheritance/inheritance.md

 # Next Step

-Next we'll learn put these concepts to use: [Putting it all together &raquo;](../5-composition-inheritance/summation.md)
+Next we'll learn put these concepts to use: [Putting it all together](../5-composition-inheritance/summation.md)